joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 |         1 |
 |         2 |

 Next, we could joining this table with the ingredients count table from above to filter out the recipes that aren't in this table.

 This leads us to the idea of subqueries.
 In SQL.
-Because every SQL query returns a table, so wherever a table can be used in SQL, instead a subquery can be used.
+Because every SQL query returns a table, inside of a query a subquery can be used instead of a table.

-Therefore, we can compute the desired table as follows
+Therefore, we can compute this as follows

 ```sql
   SELECT b.recipe_name,